EvntBoard/module-midi/README.md

 ## Multiple config

 Name property should be different :)
-Otherwise you can filter event from the specific source !
+Otherwise you can't filter events from the specific midi source !

 ```json5
 [